-Know Your Local Laws
+Know Your Local Water Laws

-In the U.S., the Environmental Protection Agency is responsible for regulating what is put into territorial waters, which extend at least 12 nautical miles (14 miles) from the baseline or low water mark of the land.
+The Environmental Protection Agency is responsible for regulating what is put into territorial waters, which extend at least 12 nautical miles (14 miles) from the baseline or low water mark of the land.
 Waters up to 3 miles from the low water mark are typically regulated by individual states, however.
 Lakes, ponds, rivers, and other bodies of water within the United States are typically (although not always) regulated by the state or local governments.

 Within 3 miles of the coastline, however, the rules for scattering ashes at sea can vary by state.
 Most states do not allow ashes to be spread on the beach, but you may be permitted to spread them 500 yards or more from shore.
 If you want to spread the ashes in a lake or pond, you’ll need to check with local authorities to find out if they have any specific regulations that you need to follow.

+No matter where you are scattering ashes at sea, make sure that you’re not polluting the water with objects that won’t break down.
+There are many biodegradable cremation urns available that will break down over time when exposed to water.
+If you have an urn that’s made of metal or ceramic, you’ll need to scatter the ashes directly into the water and take the urn back to shore with you.
 Spreading flowers or floating lanterns on the water can be beautiful, but make sure that there are no parts made of metal, plastic, or other similar materials.
 Any wreath should not contain wire fasteners, for example, which could harm fish or be left to clutter up the area.
 Don’t put anything in the water that could be swallowed or otherwise injure marine wildlife.
 Anything that you put into the water should either disintegrate relatively quickly or it needs to be removed before you leave.

-One of the most common horror stories told of scattering ashes at sea is the family opening the urn to spread the ashes, only to have them blown back by the wind onto the guests.
+- Weather – One of the most common horror stories told of scattering ashes at sea is the family opening the urn to spread the ashes, only to have them blown back by the wind onto the guests.
 It can get very windy on the ocean or even on a lake, and it’s often difficult to predict exactly which direction the wind will come from.

 It’s a good idea to bring some type of device that indicates the wind direction, even if it’s a piece of ribbon attached to a long stick.
 Take your time to see if you can determine a general wind direction and wait for the wind to calm, if possible.
 Everyone should stand upwind as much as they can, so that the cremains will blow away from people and the boat.
 It’s also a good idea to release the ashes close to the water, if possible, so they are less likely to get caught by the wind.
 Be aware, however, that it’s very difficult to prevent any blowback.